0w1nn3r/pool-filter-pressure-reader/README.md

 ## Features

-- Real-time pressure monitoring with analog pressure sensor (displayed in bar)
+- Real-time pressure monitoring with analog pressure sensor
-- Optional OLED display (128x64) showing current pressure with WiFi signal strength indicator
+- OLED display showing current pressure and WiFi status (optional - system works without display)
-- Headless operation support - can function without OLED display connected
 - Web interface for remote monitoring with visual pressure gauge
-- Automatic backflush control with configurable pressure threshold and duration
+- Automatic backflush control with configurable threshold and duration
-- Backflush event logging with date/time stamps and pressure readings
+- Backflush event logging with timestamps and pressure readings
+- NTP time synchronization for accurate timestamps
-- Pressure history logging with interactive graph visualization
+- Pressure history logging with graphical display
-- Automatic space management to prevent storage overflow
+- Automatic space management to prevent running out of storage
+- WiFi settings management directly from the web interface
 - NTP time synchronization for accurate timestamps
 - Persistent settings storage using the Preferences library
 - JSON API endpoint for integration with other systems